AlibabaCloudDocs/ots/intl.en-US/SDK Reference/NodeJS SDK/Table-level operations/Configure an auto-increment primary key column.md

 # Configure an auto-increment primary key column

+This topic describes how to configure an auto-increment primary key column.
+You cannot set a partition key to an auto-increment column.
+If you write data to a table that contains an auto-increment primary key column, you do not need to specify specific values for the auto-increment primary key column because Tablestore generates values for the auto-increment primary key column.
+Values generated for the auto-increment primary key column are unique and consecutive within the partition that shares the same partition key value.

 ## Prerequisites

 The OTSClient instance is initialized.
 For more information, see [Initialization](/intl.en-US/SDK Reference/NodeJS SDK/Initialization.md).

 ## Usage notes

+1. When you create a table, you cannot set a partition key to an auto-increment primary key column.

+    The data type of an auto-increment primary key column can only be set to integer.
+Each value generated for an auto-increment primary key column is a 64-bit signed long integer.

-1. When you write data to a table, you do not need to specify a specific value for the auto-increment column.
-Instead, you need only to set the value of the auto-increment column to placeholders.
+2. When you write data to a table, you do not need to specify a specific value for the auto-increment column.
+You need only to set a placeholder value for the auto-increment column.

     If you want to obtain the value of the auto-increment column after data is written to the table, you can set ReturnType to Primarykey.